Linuxfabrik/monitoring-plugins/nextcloud-security-scan/README.md

 Checks the security of your private cloud server using Nextcloud Security Scan from https://scan.nextcloud.com/, so the check itself does not need to run on the same host that serves Nextcloud.
 Have a look at https://scan.nextcloud.com/ for further explanation.
 Works with ownCloud, too.

+We recommend to run this check once a day.

 # Installation and Usage